apache/logging-site/_posts/2024-08-08-welcome-to-the-pmc-jan.md

 ## Open Arms for Newcomers

-We're always excited to welcome newcomers, whether you're an experienced developer or just starting out.
+We're always excited to welcome newcomers, whether you're an experienced developer or just starting.
 Apache Logging Services is a place to contribute, learn, and grow.
 Our community is here to help and collaborate with anyone who shares our passion.

 Get in touch through GitHub Issues/Discussions or our mailing lists.

-Join us and let's build something great together!
+Join us, and let's build something great together!